Heating standards for schools in Wales

 The NEU advises against the use of portable gas heaters unless no other temporary heating system is available.

 Problems caused by the employers heating policies

 In some cases problems are encountered due to inadequate levels of heating caused by employer policies designed to save heating costs.
-These can include turning down boiler temperatures at all times; switching systems off when pupils leave; and extending Christmas holidays so that schools do not have to be heated during this period.
-Any policy that leads to inadequate levels of heating is unacceptable.
+These can include turning down boiler temperatures at all times; switching systems off when pupils leave.